nhatch/nhatch.github.io/readme.md

 ## Research Interests

-I am interested in machine learning, somewhere in the middle of the theory--application spectrum.
-Recent topics include transfer learning, meta learning, and hierarchical reinforcement learning.
+I'm interested in developing and analyzing algorithms for reinforcement learning problems, especially in cases where the environment is complicated but there is a "teacher" available.
+For example, this teacher could be an oracle mapping states to actions (imitation learning) or it could be some additional structure in the learning process (curriculum learning).
+I hope to find some interesting theory and test it on real-world RL problems like robotic control.
 My advisor is [Dr. Byron Boots](https://www.cc.gatech.edu/~bboots3/), who directs the [Georgia Tech Robot Learning Lab](http://robotlearning.gatech.edu).

 ## Publications